Use the arrows to navigate from oldest to newest, left to right.

 •Dickens’ novels often centered around the poverty…

-We probably know what the phrase centers around means, and since we do, many will claim that picking on it like this is worthless.
+We probably know what the phrase centers around means, and since we do, many will claim that singling it out for criticism is nitpicking.

 If revolving makes you dizzy, then how about centering on?
 I mean, this whole argument centers on the fact that items can’t center around other items.
 It just isn’t logical.